yhou-2003/BMC-CS-113.github.io/policies.md

 #### Dropped Homeworks and Labs
 To account for issues that arise in these uncertain times, we will drop your lowest homework and and lowest lab.
+However, we will not drop a homework grade for HW05, HW07, or HW08.

 ### Academic Integrity